 How to Flush DNS Cache on Android phone

-Here is the list of methods that can help you clear DNS cache on your Android phone.
+Here is the list of methods that can help you clear the DNS cache on your Android phone.

 Method 1: Clear Browser Cache

-The first trick is an easy way to delete DNS cache on Android.
+The first trick is an easy way to delete the DNS cache on Android.
 Here we’ll clear the cache of the Android browser that you’re using.